vuxcode/pr1-project-Thaisthetic/time-report.md

 Other than that the goal is to just keep moving based on the plan.

-<br>Record playing as I finish writing: Pugh och Rainrock, Ola Magnell, Lucas Persson: Ett steg till, double-LP, 1975 press.</br>
+Now playing: Pugh och Rainrock, Ola Magnell, Lucas Persson: Ett steg till, double-LP, 1975 press.</br>

 # 2025-03-25 -- End time 22:30 -- Total time spent: 2h 5 minutes